 By the SMU Social Media Team

-So you made the grade and have been shortlisted for an interview.
+So you made the cut and have been shortlisted for an interview.
 Are you planning to simply “wing it” and “go with the flow”?
-For a school like SMU, which believes that academic grades aren’t the only measure of a student’s ability, interviews are a key stage in the admissions process.
+For a university like SMU, which believes that academic grades aren’t the only measure of a student’s ability, interviews are a key stage in the admissions process.
 Whether you’re a straight-A student or have borderline grades, it’s best to be fully prepared for this important admissions stage.
-And who better to provide some insider tips than SMU’s own alumni and undergrads, having personally experienced—and survived—the all-important interview?
+And who better to provide some insider tips than SMU’s own alumni and seniors, who have personally experienced—and survived—the all-important interview?

 1. There’s no right or wrong answer, it’s more about your thought process

-While it’s great to be kiasu (have a selfish, grasping attitude), memorising scripted answers to common interview questions might be counterintuitive.
+While it’s helpful to be a little kiasu (translated into English as “afraid to lose out” from ‘kia‘ “afraid” and ‘su‘ “lose”), memorising scripted answers to common interview questions might be counterintuitive.

 “My take is that the interviewers are not looking for right or wrong answers,” says Henry.
 “Instead, they are more interested in how prospective students derive their answers, and what their thought processes are like.
 I believe the interviewers are looking to better understand prospective students’ perspectives and personalities, in addition to their paper qualifications.” – Henry Tang Ji Rui, School of Information Systems (Class of 2015).